numberscope/frontscope/doc/onboarding.md

     ```sh
     npm run dev
     ```
-    If this works, then congrats, you've got a working copy of the `frontscope` repository on your computer!
+    This should print a link that you can open in the browser.
+Open it and see if Numberscope seems to be working.
+If it does, then congrats, you've got a working copy of the `frontscope` repository on your computer!
 10. Finally, before you start changing code, please read the [doc on submitting pull requests](./submitting-pull-requests.md) (it outlines how to submit your code changes).